earthcube/stacIndexer/docs/connectikons.md

 * https://datasets-server.huggingface.co/croissant?dataset=eco4cast/neon4cast-scores&full=true

 ### Service links and CODATA CDIF

-> Need to also link in the software here as well and think about how that relates to CDIF
-> OIH patterns and also to FDOs
+Another approach we can explore so to enable the Datasets to act as discovery proxies for the STAC catalogs and also the software.
+In this approach a discovery in the webspace might be able to expose the service in OGC space that is more appropriate for some users.

-Also, the [CODATA CDIF](https://codata.org/cross-domain-interoperability-framework-cdif-discovery-module-v01-draft-for-public-consultation/) work may be of interest.
-I added the section:
+> NOTE: the [CODATA CDIF](https://codata.org/cross-domain-interoperability-framework-cdif-discovery-module-v01-draft-for-public-consultation/) work may be of interest.

+The following section shows how we might express a link from the JSON-LD document back to the STAC catalog.
+One could also put in the Radiant Earth browser link.
+It might be interested to see if these links are typed and also express that in the document.

 ```json
     "offers": {